Replimune Group Inc. (REPL)'s Financial Results Comparing With Innoviva Inc. (NASDAQ:INVA) | New Business Observer

 Liquidity

-The Current Ratio and a Quick Ratio of Replimune Group Inc. are 38.1 and 38.1.
-Competitively, Innoviva Inc. has 66 and 66 for Current and Quick Ratio.
-Innoviva Inc.’s better ability to pay short and long-term obligations than Replimune Group Inc.
+Replimune Group Inc.’s Current Ratio and Quick Ratio are 38.1 and 38.1 respectively.
+The Current Ratio and Quick Ratio of its competitor Innoviva Inc. are 66 and 66 respectively.
+Innoviva Inc. therefore has a better chance of paying off short and long-term obligations compared to Replimune Group Inc.

-Institutional investors held 90.6% of Replimune Group Inc. shares and 80.7% of Innoviva Inc. shares.
-12.4% are Replimune Group Inc.’s share held by insiders.
-Comparatively, Innoviva Inc. has 0.1% of it’s share held by insiders.
+Replimune Group Inc. and Innoviva Inc. has shares owned by institutional investors as follows: 90.6% and 80.7%.
+About 12.4% of Replimune Group Inc.’s share are owned by insiders.
+Comparatively, insiders own roughly 0.1% of Innoviva Inc.’s shares.

 Performance